hypermedia-app/Alcaeus/docs/latest/representations/affordances/collection-property.md

 ## Discovering specific collections

-The `getCollections` method accepts an optional parameter which is used to find only collections conforming to given ["manages block" pattern](../collections.md#manages-block).
+The `getCollections` method accepts an optional parameter which is used to find only collections conforming to given [member assertion](../collections.md#member-assertion).

 Below is an example for finding collection with members of a given `SupportedClass`.